Harrison's Flowers

 For this film's United States version, the film's length was reduced by about 5 minutes; it also features a new score by Cliff Eidelman.

+The film only grossed $3 million in worldwide box office against $8 million production budget, and the overall critical reaction to the film was mixed.
+However, Adrien Brody said that this film helped him to be cast in the leading role of The Pianist (2002), for which he won the Academy Award for Best Actor.
+Kino Lorber Studio Classics released the film for the first time on Blu-ray on November 26, 2024.

+There is a factual error in this film: the character played by Adrien Brody says that Croats are Orthodox and Serbs are Catholic, without being contradicted.

 Plot

 Harrison Lloyd, a Pulitzer Prize-winning Newsweek photojournalist, travels on his last assignment to the dissolving Yugoslavia in 1991, during the Croatian War of Independence.
 While there, he is presumed to have been killed in a building collapse.
-His wife travels to the region to find him, believing him to be in the city of Vukovar.
+His wife Sarah travels to the region to find him, believing him to be in the city of Vukovar.
 Travelling through the war-torn landscape, she arrives in the city, and bears witness to the massacre which took place there.
 Back home, Harrison's son Cesar cares for his father's flowers in their greenhouse.

 Cast

 Reception

-Rotten Tomatoes gives the film a critic score of 49% based on reviews from 86 critics.
+On Rotten Tomatoes, the film has a 49% approval rating from 87 critics.
+The website's consensus says: "Though it presents the war in shockingly gritty, realistic terms, Harrison's Flowers uses such scenes as background for a trite love story. " Metacritic, which assigns a normalized rating, calculated an average score of 49 out of 100, based on 31 reviews.